Posts

 I needed a picture to put here, so here’s Twin Peaks .
 I know that this site is just getting started, but I figured I should talk about what my writing process is like.
 I’m not entirely sure how long this post is going to be, but I think this is not only going to be an important marker to the reader (criteria and all that) but it’ll also be important to me as a writer.
 I’m always trying to improve on Flash Frames, especially when it comes to the actual content.
 I’m always trying to whittle down just what makes me tick as a writer, so maybe this could be why some of my reviews are just… not good.
 No other way to say it, I have my off days.
 That’s why this is going to be the featured post, the first thing you’ll see when you go to the home page.
 Let’s get into it.
 I know that this is stating the obvious, but you’re here to read my thoughts on different movies, shows, all that stuff.
 A lot of the reviews on here are for newer releases, but I have to keep my creative juices flowing.
 You’re...

-Wicked – REVIEW
+Materialists – REVIEW

 Image